barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Software with secrets in mind

-To give a concrete example of this kind of realisation in mind, one of the teams I most recently worked with had re-platformed their stack from tin in their data centers to using cloud providers (Amazon in their case), and at the time of re-platforming, they moved to containers in their application.
+To give a concrete example of this kind of realisation in mind, one of the teams I most recently worked with had re-platformed their stack from tin in their data centers; to using cloud providers (Amazon in their case), and at the time of re-platforming, they moved to containers in their application.

 One of the concerns they had, was that they were using a public cloud provider to store their docker images.
 So if they did what they always had, and stored their secrets in the source code, and had that source code and config switched it into place, then their production database credentials would have been available in their image, if the cloud provider was then ever compromised, then they could have a much more serious breach on their hands, than that which access to the source would normally give an attacker.